matthiask/406.ch/posts/20260408-switching-all-of-my-python-packages-to-trusted-publishing.md

     - Workflow name: `publish.yml`
     - Environment: `release`

 2. In the GitHub repository, create a `release` environment in Settings / Environments.
-Add myself and potentially also other releasers as a required reviewer.
-I allow self-review and disallow administrators to bypass the protection rules.
+If I want to manually approve releases I'll add myself and potentially also other releasers as required reviewers.

 3. Run `git tag x.y.z` and `git push`, no more `uvx twine` or `hatch publish`.